 Here's what that looks like in graph form:

 Both the table and the graph show that the number of steps for this algorithm increases at a much faster rate than the previous ones.

-When an algorithm grows in superpolynomial time, its number of steps increases faster than a polynomial function of the input size.
+When an algorithm has a superpolynomial order of growth, its number of steps increases faster than a polynomial function of the input size.

 An algorithm often requires superpolynomial time when it must look at every permutation of values.
 For example, consider an algorithm that generates all possible numerical passwords for a given password length.

 For a password length of 2, it generates 100 passwords: